Mikyan0207/yubi/README.md

 Yubi supports configuration via a YAML file.
 The configuration file is located at `$HOME\.config\Yubi\config.yml` by default.
 You can modify the configuration file to change the default settings for Yubi.<br>
-You can also specify a custom configuration file using the `--config` flag when starting Yubi:
+You can also specify a custom configuration file using the `-c` or `--config` flag when starting Yubi:

 ```shell
 yubi -c <path-to-config-file>